T-449/Edge2Fog-With-OAI-/readme.txt

 	django-oidc-provider

-Pre-deployment:
+PRE-DEPLOYMENT:

 1) Provide IP of your device in openair-epc-fed/component/oai-mme/src/nas/emm/nas_emm_task.c: 164 (server.sin_addr.s_addr = inet_addr("IP of your device"))

 2) Build the MME using ./buildMME.sh from within openair-epc-fed directory

+3) Build the HSS using ./buildHSS.sh from within openair-epc-fed directory

-3) Provide IP of your device in Proxy2/django-oidc-provider/example/receiverReply.py: 9 (vUser_IP = 'IP of your device')
+4) Provide IP of your device in Proxy2/django-oidc-provider/example/receiverReply.py: 9 (vUser_IP = 'IP of your device')

-Deployment:
+DEPLOYMENT:

-1) Run ./deployHSS.sh and ./deployMME.sh from within openair-epc-fed directory
+1) Run the following from within openair-epc-fed directory in the specific  order as below-
+	a) ./deployNetwork.sh
+	b) ./deployCassandra.sh
+	c) ./deployHSS.sh
+	d) ./deployCassandra.sh

-2) Run all receiverReply and receiverRequest files in OIDC_Client and Proxy2
+2) Run all receiverReply.py and receiverRequest.py files in OIDC_Client and Proxy2

 3) Run tempUE from OIDC_Client

-4) Run ./resCalculation from within ResCalculator directory
+4) Run ./resCalculator from within ResCalculator directory

 5) Run django server at port 9999 for OIDC_Client